-The left clip is a segment of a Hollywood movie trailed that the subject viewed while in the magnet.
+The above clip is a segment of a Hollywood movie trailed that the subject viewed while in the magnet.
 The right clip shows the reconstruction of this segment from brain activity measured using fMRI.
 The procedure is as follows:

-This video is organized as folows: the movie that each subject viewed while in the magnet is shown at upper left.
+The above video is organized as folows: the movie that each subject viewed while in the magnet is shown at upper left.
 Reconstructions for three subjects are shown in the three rows at bottom.
-All these reconstructions were obtained using only each subject's brain activity and a library of 18 million seconds of random YouTube video that did not include the movies used as stimuli.
+All these reconstructions were obtained using only each subject’s brain activity and a library of 18 million seconds of random YouTube video that did not include the movies used as stimuli.
 The reconstruction at far left is the Average High Posterior (AHP).
 The reconstruction in the second column is the Maximum a Posteriori (MAP).
 The other columns represent less likely reconstructions.
 The AHP is obtained by simply averaging over the 100 most likely movies in the reconstruction library.
 These reconstructions show that the process is very consistent, though the quality of the reconstructions does depend somewhat on the quality of brain activity data recorded from each subject.

 The goal of the experiment was to design a process for decoding dynamic natural visual experiences from human visual cortex.
 More specifically, we sought to use brain activity measurements to reconstruct natural movies seen by an observer.
 First, we used functional magnetic resonance imaging (fMRI) to measure brain activity in visual cortex as a person looked at several hours of movies.
 We then used these data to develop computational models that could predict the pattern of brain activity that would be elicited by any arbitrary movies (i.e., movies that were not in the initial set used to build the model).
 Next, we used fMRI to measure brain activity elicited by a second set of movies that were completely distinct from the first set.
 Finally, we used the computational models to process the elicited brain activity, in order to reconstruct the movies in the second set of movies.
 This is the first demonstration that dynamic natural visual experiences can be recovered from very slow brain activity recorded by fMRI.